ColPlantA is an expert-driven and open access online portal that provides information on Colombian plants and their uses.

 POWO was launched in March 2017 with a focus on key tropical African Floras - Flora Zambesiaca, Flora of West Tropical Africa and Flora of Tropical East Africa specifically.
 Descriptive data from these Floras was linked via a curated taxonomy to images from the digitisation of the collections enabling Kew to finally put a substantial part of these Floras online.
 In addition, data from Kew's Grassbase and PalmWeb databases have also been included along with species level data for some but not all Orchids.

-There exist other reliable authoritative sources of taxonomic opinion for some groups or some regions which we simply have not had time yet to include.
-Our ambition is for future versions to be more inclusive and comprehensive.
 POWO is a dynamic resource and content is added continuously.
-By 2020, POWO will be the most comprehensive single information resource covering all plants but it will be imperfect and not all the taxonomic decisions contained derive from a peer reviewed, curated, authoritative source.
+By 2020, POWO will be the most comprehensive single information resource covering all plants.
+We make taxonomic decisions from peer reviewed, curated, authoritative sources where we can, but not in every case.
 POWO therefore should only be treated as advisory.
 Other, more authoritative lists may exist for particular regions or taxa.